1894 Hong Kong plague: Investigation on the cause of the disease

 At the beginning of the outbreak, the plague agent was unknown.
-Although the germ theory was gaining attention in the 1880s, the medical circle of United Kingdom was still deeply influenced by the miasma theory.
-For example, the decision by the colonial government to place patients on ships and to demolish houses were, in part, influenced by the miasma theory.
+Although the germ theory was gaining attention in the 1880s, the medical circle of the United Kingdom was still deeply influenced by the miasma theory.
+For example, the decision by the colonial government to place patients on ships and to demolish houses was, in part, influenced by the miasma theory.
 Lowson speculated on the origins of the disease as "poison is probably developed from atmospheric conditions underneath houses in certain districts, and that it is caused simply by poverty and dirt.
 In the ordinary sense the disease is not infectious or contagious."

 The means of transmission, now known to be the Oriental rat flea, was also not ascertained.
 For several years, it had been widely accepted that infection was through the gastrointestinal tract via contaminated food.
-Before 1901, no efforts were made to remove rats and rat corpses as there was no consensus about their role in the transmission of the plague.
+Before 1901, no efforts were made to remove rats and rat corpses, as there was no consensus about their role in the transmission of the plague.
 In 1895, Lowson wrote that "the question of the infection of rats previous to the epidemic being noticed in human beings has been made too much of."